-08 00 00 - Openings 08 74 00 Access Control Hardware Revision date: 7/1/20
+08 00 00 - Openings 08 74 00 Access Control Hardware

 This document provides design standards only, and is not intended for use, in whole or in part, as a specification.
 Consultants referencing this information must always meet all applicable state and local building codes as well as all barrier free design requirements.
 Consultants must also refer to the entire set of Design Standards for additional information.
 Refer questions and comments regarding the content and use of this document to the George Washington University Project Manager.